 This regulation requires each pilot in command take certain actions before flight to ensure the safety of flight.
-An exemption is needed from this requirement as the pilot will take separate preflight actions, including checking for weather conditions, checking flight battery requirements, checking takeoff and landing distances, aircraft performance data before initiation of flight, and all other actions in the Preflight Checklist in the Manual.
+An exemption is needed from this requirement as the pilot will take separate preflight actions, including checking for weather conditions, checking flight battery requirements, checking takeoff and landing distances, and all other actions in the Preflight Checklist in this document and the 3DR Manual.
 These actions will provide an equivalent level of safety.

 14 C.F.R.
-91.109:Flight Instruction
+91.109: Flight Instruction